Subscribe

 Bulgarian roboticists

-• Petar Kormushev is a Team Leader (equivalent to U.S. Assistant Professor) at Italian Institute of Technology, working on robot learning by imitation and reinforcement learning.
+• Petar Kormushev is a team leader of a research group at Italian Institute of Technology, working on robot learning by imitation and reinforcement learning.

 • Dragomir N. Nenchev is a professor at Tokyo City University, working on motion/force control, space robots, humanoid robots, and service robots.